baronanup/Screen-Recorder-Plus/README.md

 # Privacy Policy for Screen Recorder Plus

 1. Introduction
-Thank you for choosing Screen Recorder Plus, a file decompression software ("the Software").
+Thank you for choosing Screen Recorder Plus, a screen recording software ("the Software").
 This Privacy Policy outlines how we collect, use, and protect your personal information when you use our software.

 2. Information We Collect
 2.1 Personal Information